alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Compute `Result<User, Error>` internally, then `Match` at the boundary (`HandleDeactivateRequest`) — or earlier if you’re translating between layers.
 If you’re refactoring Option A/B into this shape: you moved `_repo.Save(...)` into the boundary.
 Don’t drop it.

-This example mutates `user.IsActive` to keep focus on the mechanics; prefer immutability in real domain code.[^immutability] Also beware partial state changes and aliasing: if you mutate mid-chain and a later step fails, the object stays mutated — and if it’s shared/tracked (e.g., by an ORM), other code can observe it.
+This example mutates `user.IsActive` to keep focus on the mechanics; prefer immutability in real domain code.[^immutability]

 #### Why is `_repo.Save(user)` inside `Match`?
 `Save` is `I/O` and often fails via `exceptions` (DB/network outages, timeouts).
 Here we let infra exceptions bubble and assume boundary handlers translate/log them; `Result` is for expected failures.
 If you want uniform composition, bridge repo/client exceptions into `Result`.

+We're using C# as a language-vehicle to show how `Result` can be integrated, but, I'm not advocating you should just start adding it everywhere.
+So, I don't want to get into the weeds for how to shoe-horn an FP paradigm into a procedural language.

 ### Async: the `Task<Result<...>>` nesting weirdness

 Async often gives you `Task<Result<T, Error>>` (I/O).
 Keep parsing synchronous; `await` the I/O step; continue with `Bind`.
 With the teaching `Result` type in this post, one simple bridge from `Result<T, E>` to `Task<Result<U, E>>` is `Match`.